gabriel/GRUnit/README.md

   });
 }

+- (void)testRunLoopsWithCompletion:(dispatch_block_t)completion {
+  // If you are using sockets attached to run loops, you need to
+  // call wait which will run the default and common run loop modes

+  [self wait:10]; // Run loops until completion (or timeout after 10 seconds) }

 // For a long test, you can check cancel state and break/return
 - (void)testCancel {
   for (NSInteger i = 0; i < 123456789; i++) {